ZairGitHub/Selenium-Herokuapp-Framework/README.md

 ### Inheritance

 All visitable pages of the SUT inherit from the abstract `WebPage.cs` class.
-It consists of `protected` attributes to form a common template to structure the common features found across all visitable pages.
-It is in this class that the `IWebDriver` testing automation tool is defined and shared using its constructor.
-This approach not only reduces the need to assign `IWebDriver` definitions in derived pages, but it also optimises test execution time by ensuring that these pages can only ever rely on a single instance of an `IWebDriver` at any given time.
-Finally, it contains a simple `NavigateToUrl()` method to standardise the methodology in which pages are navigated to.
+It consists of `protected` attributes to form a template to store and define the shared features found across all visitable pages.
+This class holds a critical read-only `IWebDriver` property that is shared to its derived pages through the use of its constructor.
+This design approach not only reduces the need to repeatedly assign `IWebDriver` definitions in derived pages, but it also optimises test execution time by ensuring that these pages can only ever rely on a single instance of an `IWebDriver` at any given time.
+Lastly, the class contains a simple `NavigateToUrl()` method to standardise the methodology in which the pages are accessed via url navigation.

 ### Composition